 The Company has only domestic operations and hence no information required for the Company as per the requirements of Ind AS 108 - "Operating Segments".

 Information about major customers

-No customer individually accounted for more than 10% of the revenue
+Below is the detail of customer individually accounted for more than 10% of the revenue.